reasons for denial

 Reasons Why 4 Out of 5 Initial Disability Claims Get Denied

 Data from the SSA shows that approximately 20% of SSDI applicants get approved on their first try.
 The rest must then go through the claim appeals process for different reasons.
 As hard as that might sound right now, it’s not impossible.
-In fact, almost as many applicants later get approved during the appeals stage!
+In fact, almost as many people turned down the first time win benefits on appeal!
 It’s helpful to understand reasons why claims get denied in order to avoid the same pitfalls yourself.

 Related: Is There an Easy Way to Apply for Disability?